A Major News Media Void/Inequality Exists That Is Unacceptable

 The inability to impose accountability has allowed a myriad of racial injustices to prevail.
 The best-kept mainstream news media secret is their tradition and practice of knowingly supporting police misconduct when race is involved.
 This is a racist tradition and practice in the news media that we have finally exposed with irrefutable evidence in “The Big Cover Up” video).
 It doesn’t happen in every instance but often enough to show it’s as real a practice in the news media as the code of silence is in law enforcement.
 Don’t expect a confession from those in the news media.
 The racist practice is so ingrained in the news media that more than a few of the journalist may not even realize their participation.
 Nevertheless, this racist practice between police and the press will no longer go undetected, unchallenged and unreported with the launch of this all-inclusive national news media operation.

-Until we have our own national news media we remain a marginalized people and less than full participants in the society.
-The real casualty of this long-term absence of our own national news media is it has allowed a negative cultural mindset to be widely embraced by black folk accepting this news media inequality as an immutable reality, which can’t be altered or addressed.
-Institutional racism is not nearly as challenging as conditioned racist mindsets internalized by black folk.
+Until we establish this all-inclusive national news media operation we remain a marginalized people and less than full participants in the society.
+The real casualty of this long-term absence of this all-inclusive national news media is it has allowed a negative cultural mindset to be widely embraced by black folk accepting this news media inequality as an immutable reality, which can’t be altered or addressed.
+Institutional racism is not nearly as challenging as a conditioned racist mindsets internalized by black folk.
 For those afflicted with this self-defeating mentality, it stops people before they get started.
 We see it manifested in a number of ways.
-When one’s imagination can’t process an apparent level of empowerment after it being fully described, as we have in presenting having our own national news media and it not being immediately embraced, shows how deeply a defeatist mindset can be internalized, resulting in the inability to recognize a common sense solution when presented.
+When one’s imagination can’t process an apparent level of empowerment after its being fully described, as we have in presenting this all-inclusive national news media concept and it not being immediately embraced.
+That ‘s a level of awareness we must raise.